NAO urges government not to leave HMRC high and dry on customs platform time bomb

 “[HMRC] has prepared and updated its business case and procured major suppliers,” the NAO added.
 “It has also designed the overall service model and shared technical specifications with third-party software suppliers and intermediaries to allow them to develop the tools they will need to interact with the new system.”

 But, at a stroke, the UK’s vote to leave the European Union last year massively increased the scale and complexity of the project.
 What is more, it brought forward by the better part of two years the date by which the CDS system needs to be fully operational.

-And, with Article 50 triggered earlier this year, a new customs system needs to be up and running smoothly by March 2019.
+And, with article 50 triggered earlier this year, a new customs system needs to up and running smoothly by March 2019.
 The CDS project is currently slated for completion in January 2019, leaving very little margin for error.